netidx/netidx-book/src/administration.md

 Luckily you only need to get this right on the machines that run resolver servers, because that's the only place group resolution happens in netidx.
-You're other client and server machines can be a screwed up and inconsistent as you want, as long as the resolver server machine agrees that I'm a member of "RYU-OH\domain admins" then whatever permissions to assign to that group in the permission file will apply to me.
+You're other client and server machines can be as screwed up and inconsistent as you want, as long as the resolver server machine agrees that I'm a member of "RYU-OH\domain admins" then whatever permissions assigned to that group in the permission file will apply to me.

 All the non resolver server machines need to be able to do is get